Don’t Be A Party PooperMay 9, 2021 2021-05-24 13:56

 If a dog is distracted by something, and we try to break this distraction by telling him to sit, down, watch me; leave it, no, hey, out – the dog knows we are trying to stop his fun.
 He fully well realizes that if we weren’t holding his leash and bombarding him with requests for behaviors that he has no intention, desire and motivation to fulfill (who wants to lie down if they could make a new friend?) , he could have a fantastic time right now.

-We are the pooper at his party, and he will remember that.
+He will remember that we are the pooper at his party.
 The next time he gets the chance to have one, he will try extra hard to pull on the leash, or use any short unsupervised moment to go and entertain himself.

 The general idea of not letting the dog enjoy reinforcement that he has chosen himself is good.
 The first questions we should always ask are: